henrysky/astroNN/docs/source/tools_apogee.rst

 APOGEE Bitmask to Boolean array
 ------------------------------------

-You can turn a APOGEE bitmask array into a boolean array provided
+You can turn a APOGEE bitmask array into a boolean array provided you have some target bit you want to mask

 Bitmask: http://www.sdss.org/dr14/algorithms/bitmasks/#collapseAPOGEE_PIXMASK